RidhwanHazian/technical-assessment-internship-backend/README.md

-# TechnicalAssessmentBackendDeveloper
+# Technical Assessment – Backend Developer

-This is a broken .NET console application for assessment purposes.
+This repository contains the completed solution for a .NET console application used in a technical assessment for a backend developer internship.

 ## Description

-The program is a simple "Item Manager" console app that lets users add, remove, and print a list of items.
+The program is a simple console-based "Item Manager" that allows users to add, remove, and display a list of items.
+The assessment focuses on debugging, working with generics, interfaces, and improving code structure.

-## Your Tasks
+## Completed Tasks

-1. Part One: Fix the build/runtime errors.
+1. **Part One:** Fixed build and runtime errors caused by uninitialized variables and incorrect method calls.
-1. Part Two: Implement the missing method `RemoveItem`.
+2. **Part Two:** Implemented the missing `RemoveItem` method with proper validation.
-1. Part Three: Introduce a Fruit class and use the `ItemManager<Fruit>` to add a three fruits and print them on the console.
+3. **Part Three:** Introduced a `Fruit` class and used the generic `ItemManager<Fruit>` to add and print fruit objects.
-1. Part Four: Implement an interface IItemManager and make ItemManager implements the interface.
+4. **Part Four:** Created and implemented an interface `IItemManager` for better code structure and extensibility.
-1. Part Five: Improve the code quality by refactoring the code in the `BadProgram.cs`
+5. **Part Five:** Refactored `BadProgram.cs` for cleaner, more maintainable code.
+This included applying async/await for non-blocking operations and improving property handling and method structure.

 ## Git Commit Instructions

-Please use **separate commits** for each part.
-Since there are four parts in the assesment, please make sure to have at least four commits.
-More commits that shows the progress of the work are welcome.
+The work has been committed in separate stages to reflect the progress for each task.
+Each part of the assessment is included in its own commit for clarity and traceability.
+Additional commits were made to refine and test the implementation.